sensu/sensu-docs-legacy/source/docs/0.21/filters.md

 ## When should I use a Filter? {#when-should-i-use-a-filter}

 Sensu Filters allow you to configure conditional logic to be applied during the event processing cycle.
-Comparing Event data is an inexpensive compute operation, and reducing the number of events that need to be handled can provide overall monitoring performance gains.
+Compared to executing an event handler, evaluating event filters is an inexpensive operation which can provide overall monitoring performance gains by reducing the overall number of events that need to be handled.
 Additionally, by using Sensu Filters instead of building conditional logic into custom Handlers, conditional logic can be applied to multiple Handlers, and monitoring configuration stays <abbr title="Don't Repeat Yourself">DRY</abbr>.

 ## Filter definition